The leaf space of a multiplicative foliation: An application

 Let $G\rr P$ be a Lie groupoid.
-Recall that the Pontryagin bundle of $G$ has then a Lie groupoid structure over $TP\times_PA^*G$. \begin{definition}[\cite{Ortiz08t}] A Dirac groupoid is a Lie groupoid $G\rightrightarrows P$ endowed with a Dirac structure $\mathsf D_G$ such that $\mathsf D_G\subseteq TG\times_G T^*G$ is a Lie subgroupoid.
-The Dirac structure is then said to be \emph{multiplicative}. \end{definition}
+Recall that the Pontryagin bundle of $G$ has then a Lie groupoid structure over $TP\times_PA^*G$. \begin{definition}[\cite{Ortiz08t}] An (almost) Dirac groupoid is a Lie groupoid $G\rightrightarrows P$ endowed with an (almost) Dirac structure $\mathsf D_G$ such that $\mathsf D_G\subseteq TG\times_G T^*G$ is a Lie subgroupoid.
+The (almost) Dirac structure is then said to be \emph{multiplicative}. \end{definition}